Below are lots of suggestions for Carnival Party Games and Activities suitable for a Carnival theme party or kid's birthday.

-Then, cut out a cardboard tree (or use this cheap cardboard tree stand up, below left) and make numerous holes in it so you can slot the lolly sticks through.
+Then, cut out a cardboard tree (or use this cheap cardboard tree, below left from supplier 3) and make numerous holes in it so you can slot the lolly sticks through.
 When viewed from the front you should only be able to see the head of the lollipop on the tree, not the stick.
 Have them take turns to pick a lolly to see what they win.

 Fill a large jar with jelly beans or other small candies and have the kids try to guess how many there are.

-A simple variation of 'Pin the Tail On', this 'Pin the Nose on the Clown' version ties in nicely with these Carnival party games.
+A simple variation of 'Pin the Tail On', this 'Pin the Nose on the Clown' version from supplier 1 ties in nicely with these Carnival party games.

-Finish off your Carnival party games with a Carnival themed pinata, such as these Big Top or Clown Pinatas.
+Finish off your Carnival party games with a Carnival themed pinata, such as these Big Top or Clown Pinatas, both from supplier 1.